towolf/towolf.github.com/docs/PsychSound/MOAL/core/InitializeMatlabOpenAL.markdown

 title: InitializeMatlabOpenAL
 categories:
   - core
+encoding: UTF-8
 ---

 InitializeMatlabOpenAL\(\[debuglevel\] \[,snddevicename\] \[, openal\_c\_style\]\)

-InitializeMatlabOpenAL \-\- Initialize the OpenAL for Matlab wrapper 'moal'.
+InitializeMatlabOpenAL -- Initialize the OpenAL for Matlab wrapper 'moal'.

-Call this function at the beginning of your experiment script if you intend to use low\-level OpenAL sound commands in your script as provided by our moalcore extension.
+Call this function at the beginning of your experiment script if you intend to use low-level OpenAL sound commands in your script as provided by our moalcore extension.

 This will check if moal is properly installed and upload all required